iganbold/cstudy/hw1-path-finder/README.md

 ## PathFinder
-The app finds the path from given maze.
+The app finds the path from the given maze.
 * Used Language : C
 * Used algorithm : Right hand rule
 * Used Data Structures : struct, array